Florida officials pledge multiple probes into condo collapse

 Miami-Dade County Mayor Daniella Levine Cava said she and her staff will meet with engineering, construction and geology experts, among others, to review building safety issues and develop recommendations "to ensure a tragedy like this will never, ever happen again.”

 State Attorney Katherine Fernandez Rundle said she will pursue a grand jury investigation to examine factors and decisions that led to Thursday’s collapse of the 12-story Champlain Towers South in Surfside.
-The disaster killed at least 11 people and left 150 unaccounted for.
+Another victim was recovered Tuesday, bringing the confirmed death toll to 12, with 149 people unaccounted for.

 Even as officials looked to the future to determine the cause of the collapse, they were resolute in vowing to continue the effort to find survivors.